Coronavirus: UK approves Pfizer-BioNTech COVID-19 vaccine, first in world | DW | 02.12.2020

 "The vaccine will be made available across the UK from next week."

-The move makes Britain one of the first countries to begin vaccinating its population as it tries to curb Europe's deadliest COVID-19 outbreak.
+The move makes Britain one of the first countries to begin the process of vaccinating its population as it tries to the COVID-19 outbreak.

+Prime Minister Boris Johnson said COVID-19 vaccines will "allow us to reclaim our lives."

 British media have reported that hospitals in England have been told to get ready to start doing vaccinations for medical workers as early as next week, AP reports.